-The PRC's pursuit of a strategy of military-civil fusion could provide a systemic and structural advantage that could contribute to national priorities in innovation, if its implementation overcomes current obstacles.
-In 2016, under Xi Jinping's leadership, the Outline of the National Innovation-Driven Development Strategy (国家创新驱动发展战略纲要) was launched, which initiated a new direction and guidance for China's future development.
-As this strategy highlights, the capability to innovate is considered a core enabler of national power, and China's past weaknesses and experiences of predation are attributed its past failure to keep pace with scientific and technological revolutions.
-These authoritative guidelines assert, "disruptive technologies are constantly emerging, continually reshaping the world's competitive landscape, changing the balance of forces among states."
-The core concern is that, "Our nation is not only facing a rare historic opportunity to catch up and leapfrog but also confronting the serious challenge of a gap that could widen."
-This strategy highlighted the importance of military-civil fusion, including closer coordination and sharing of resources, as an important pathway to enabling this innovation.
+The realization of military-civil fusion is linked to China's national ambitions and imperative of innovation.
+Significantly, the Outline of the National Innovation-Driven Development Strategy (国 家创新驱动发展战略纲要) was launched in 2016, under Xi Jinping's leadership, thus initiating a new direction and guidance for China's future development.204 As this strategy highlights, the capability to innovate is considered a core enabler of national power, and China's past weaknesses and experiences of predation are attributed its past failure to keep pace with scientific and technological revolutions.
+These authoritative guidelines assert, "disruptive technologies are constantly emerging, continually reshaping the world's competitive landscape, changing the balance of forces among states."205 The core concern is that, "Our nation is not only facing a rare historic opportunity to catch up and leapfrog ahead but also confronting the serious challenge of a gap that could widen."206 This strategy highlighted the importance of military-civil fusion, including closer coordination and sharing of resources, as an important pathway to enabling this innovation.
+For instance, in one notable early initiative, in November 2016, the Military-Civil Fusion Intelligent Equipment Research Institute (军民融合智能装备研究院) was established as a collaboration between the North China University of Technology and a private technology company.207 The institute received support from the Naval Equipment Research Institute, the Army Equipment Department, the Rocket Force's Equipment Research Academy, and other military organizations.208 It was tasked to pursue AI research to include intelligent robotics, unmanned systems, and military brain science.209 Some of its initial research involved the 'brain control' of unmanned systems.
+Such research partnerships are becoming more prevalent across universities and national laboratories as military-civil fusion progresses.

-Xi Jinping has taken personal responsibility for the implementation of this agenda, leading the Central Commission for Military-Civil Fusion Development (国家军民融合发展委员会), which was established in January 2017.
-As it progresses, this concept encompasses not only a more integrated approach to technological development, but is also applied to missions that include talent, logistics, and mobilization.
-Some of China's senior leaders and scientists, including Zhou Ji (周济), dean of the Chinese Academy of Engineering, believe that artificial intelligence will be the most important military-civilian dual-use technology in the coming decades.
-The implementation of this priority is starting to take shape through a range of plans and policy initiatives.
-For instance, the 13th Five-Year S&T Military-Civil Fusion Special Projects Plan (科技军民融合发展专项规划), released in September 2017, highlighted intelligent unmanned and cross-disciplinary technologies among its priorities, while also calling for integrated development of space, cyber, biology, new energy, and maritime technologies.
+Xi Jinping has taken personal responsibility for the implementation of this agenda, leading the Central Commission for Military-Civil Fusion Development, which was established in January 2017.
+As it progresses, this concept encompasses not only a more integrated approach to technological development, but is also applied to missions that include talent, logistics, and national defense mobilization.210 Some of China's senior leaders and scientists, including Zhou Ji (周济), dean of the Chinese Academy of Engineering, believe that artificial intelligence will be the most important dual-use technology in the coming decades.211 The implementation of this priority is starting to take shape through a range of plans and policy initiatives that are promulgated nationally and at the province, and even municipal levels.
+For instance, the 13th Five-Year S&T Military-Civil Fusion Special Projects Plan (科技军民融合发展专项规划), released in September 2017, highlighted intelligent unmanned and cross-disciplinary technologies among its priorities, while also calling for integrated development of space, cyber, biology, new energy, and maritime technologies.212